minimaxir/textgenrnn/README.md

 ## Notes

-* **RESULTS WILL VARY GREATLY BETWEEN DATASETS**.
+* **You will not get quality generated text 100% of the time**, even with a heavily-trained neural network.
+That's the primary reason viral [blog posts](http://aiweirdness.com/post/170685749687/candy-heart-messages-written-by-a-neural-network)/[Twitter tweets](https://twitter.com/botnikstudios/status/955870327652970496) utilizing NN text generation often generate lots of texts and curate the best/funniest ones afterward.

+* **Results will vary greatly between datasets**.
 Because the pretrained neural network is relatively small (128 cells), it cannot store as much data as RNNs typically flaunted in blog posts.
 For best results, use a dataset with atleast 2,000-5,000 documents.
 If a dataset is smaller, you'll need to train it for longer by setting `num_epochs` higher when calling a training method.
 Even then, there is currently no good heuristic for determining a "good" model.

 * textgenrnn is less effective when training on/predicting longer sequences (> 200 characters).
 Likewise textgenrnn is less effective when training on/predicting texts with very disparate grammatical styles.
 If a source dataset has *both*, it may lead to unexpected results.